-Like asthma, allergies have been around since the beginning of mankind.
-Yet unlike asthma, allergies weren't defined until recently.
-Still, there are some historical accounts that make us think that allergies, like asthma, were recognized by ancient civilizations.
+Like asthma, allergies have been around for a very long time.
+Yet, unlike asthma, allergies weren't defined until fairly recently.
+Still, there are historical accounts that can lead you to believe that allergies, like asthma, were recognized by ancient civilizations.

-Right around this time a Middle Eastern Physician named El-Razi observed redness and swelling of the nasal passages in some of his patients, and what he described in his writings were what we would now consider allergic rhinitis or hay fever.
+Around this time a Middle Eastern physician named El-Razi observed redness and swelling of the nasal passages in some of his patients, and what he described in his writings were what we would now consider allergic rhinitis or hay fever.
 Yet those terms weren't used until the 19th and 20th centuries.

-Arnoldo Cantani, in his book, "Pediatric Allergy, Asthma and Immunology," (2000, New York, page 724) describes how Caesar Augustus suffered from asthma and seasonal rhinitis (allergies/hay fever).
-Ceasar is also believed to have suffered from asthma.
+Arnoldo Cantani, in his book, "Pediatric Allergy, Asthma and Immunology," describes how Caesar Augustus suffered from asthma and seasonal rhinitis (allergies/hay fever).
+Julius Caesar is also believed to have suffered from asthma.

-Roman Emperor Claudius (10-13 B.C to 54 A.D) is beleived to have suffered from allergy symptoms, and his son Brittanicus (41?-55 A.D.) is believed to have suffered from an allergy to horses.
-Historical reports have it that when exposed to horses his eyes would swell up and he'd develop a rash.
+The Roman emperor Claudius (10-13 B.C to 54 A.D) also is believed to have suffered from allergy symptoms, and his son, Britannicus, is thought to have suffered from an allergy to horses.
+Historical reports note that when exposed to horses, his eyes would swell up and he'd develop a rash.

-Brittanicus was heir apparent to the throne.
-Yet due to his allergies he was limited in what he could do.
+Britannicus was heir apparent to the throne, but due to his allergies he was limited in what he could do.
 And when his mother died, Claudius remarried to Agrippina the Younger.
-She had a son named Nero, and Claudius adapted him.
-Nero almost immediately won the favor of the public, and Nero ultimately eclipsed his younger brother and was named Emperor in 54 A.D.
+She had a son named Nero, and Claudius adopted him.
+Nero soon won the favor of the public, and ultimately was named emperor in 54 A.D.

-Nero would ultimately become famous for throwing Christians to the Lions.
-Yet within only a few months of his reign, he is believed to have poisoned his weaker, older brother Brittanicus to death.
+Within only a few months of the beginning of his reign, Nero is believed to have poisoned his weaker, older brother Britannicus to death.

-Dr. Paul M. Ehrlich, in his book, "Living with Allergies" (2009, page 4), explains that it was an Ancient Roman Physycian who was the first to describe allergies.
-Ehrlich quotes Lucretius, who lived from 99-55 B.C., as saying, "What is good for some may be fierce poisons for others."
+Dr. Paul M. Ehrlich, in his book, "Living with Allergies" explains that it was an ancient Roman physician who first described allergies.
+Ehrlich quotes Lucretius, who lived from 99 to 55 B.C., as saying, "What is good for some may be fierce poisons for others."

-In 1656 a French doctor named Pierre Borel suspected one of his patients developed a rash when this patient ate eggs.
-So one day he attempted to test his theory by placing some egg particles on the patient's skin.
-When blisters developed on the patient's skin the physician knew he had made the correct diagnosis.
+In 1656 a French doctor named Pierre Borel suspected that one of his patients developed a rash when he ate eggs.
+To test his theory, he placed some egg particles on the patient's skin.
+When blisters developed, the physician knew he had made the correct diagnosis.

-In the 19th century physicians diagnosed hay fever.
-The first description of this medical condition were based on the observation that some patients developed nasal congestion, runny nose and sneezes when exposed to hay.
+In the 19th century, physicians diagnosed hay fever.
+The first descriptions of this medical condition were based on the observation that some patients developed nasal congestion, runny nose and sneezes during haymaking season.

 The first real scientific discovery of allergies came in 1902, when two French scientists injected dogs with a small amount of extract from the sea anemone (a flower-like marine animal).
 Nothing happened.
-A week later they repeated the procedure in exactly the same way -- and watched, amazed, as the dogs developed severe reactions.
-The dogs had somehow become sensitive to the formerly harmless substance and the researchers discovered allergy."
+But a week later they repeated the procedure in exactly the same way -- and watched as the dogs developed severe reactions.
+The dogs had somehow become sensitive to the formerly harmless substance.
+The scientists had caused and observed an allergic recation.

-In 1906 an Austrian pediatrician named Clemons Von Pirquet did studies of his own, and he actually believed that asthma was an allergic condition, and curing this disease was only a matter of finding the right foreign proteins to inject.
+In 1906, an Austrian pediatrician named Clemons von Pirquet did studies of his own, and he actually believed that asthma was an allergic condition.
+He thought that curing this disease was only a matter of finding the right foreign proteins to inject into a patient.
 History would prove him right in juxtaposing asthma and allergies, yet wrong on the notion that a protein could provide a cure.
 Von Pirquet was also the first person to use the term “allergy.” (“Asthma” was first used in 800 B.C. by Homer in his Illiad, and later by Hippocrates around 400 B.C.).